 "The Hebrew phrase for sons of God is bnei elohim.
-This means 'angels' in the Old Testament---indeed, the NIV renders this phrase "angels", and the LXX has angeloi."(pg.77) (Bold emphasis mine).
+This means 'angels' in the Old Testament---indeed, the NIV renders this phrase "angels", and the LXX has angeloi. "(pg.76) (Bold emphasis mine).

 So, Dr. Sarfati's premise is that every time the exact phrase, "sons of God" is used in the Old Testament it necessarily means angels.

-At this point in the book no exegesis or hermeneutical evidence is given to arrive at that conclusion.
+At this point in his book no exegesis or hermeneutical evidence is given to arrive at this conclusion.

-Later in his book (chapter 16; again with the absence of any exegesis of Genesis 6 or Job), he will use what he believes are other corroborating verses to support his position.
+Later in his book (chapter 16; again with the absence of any exegesis in the broader immediate context of Genesis 3-6 or Job), he will use what he believes are other corroborating verses to support his position, along with the secular ancient historian, Josephus, and the apocryphal book of Enoch.